redhat-cip/software-factory/docs/resources_user.rst

  * Everybody with access to the platform can comment and note the change.
  * Users with rights of CR+2 and W+1 can approve the change.
- * Once approved and merged, the config-update job will take care of creating the group on the services like Gerrit.
+ * Once approved and merged, the config-update job will take care of creating the group on services like Gerrit.

 It is a good practice to check the output of the validation (config-check job) and the apply (config-update job).